 One of the critical function of health financing is strategic purchasing.
 The primary aim of any strategic purchasing decision is to ensure resources are allocated and spent efficiently, promote quality and rationality of care provided to its population and finally allocate resource equitably to geographies and social groups.
 By setting up standards that are applicable to both public and private health facilities, quality improvements may be reaped for the benefit of patient population.
-A stringent treatment protocols (Standard Treatment Guidelines - STGs) for treating various disease conditions must be put in place in both private and public facilities, this is expected to reduce costs to a large extent, while rationality of care is also ensured in the process.
+A stringent treatment protocols (Standard Treatment Guidelines - STGs) for treating various disease conditions must be put in place in both private and public facilities.
+When rational prescription based on STGs were to be implemented in health facilities, this is expected to reduce costs to a large extent, while rationality of care is also ensured in the process.
 In order to strengthen the existing mechanism of procurement and logistic system for drugs, vaccines and supplies, the government may need to improve logistic and information system, improve forecasting and monitoring besides putting in place a cost control mechanism.